NGO-Algorithm-Audit/AlgorithmAudit_website/content/nederlands/algoprudence/cases/BERT-based-disinformation-classifier-AA202301.md

 ---
 layout: case
-title: >-
-  Hoger-dimensionale proxy bias in een BERT-gebaseerde disinformatie algoritme (AA:2023:01)
+title: Hoger-dimensionale bias in een BERT-gebaseerde disinformatie algoritme
 icon: fa-newspaper
 summary: >
   The audit commission believes there is a low risk of (higher-dimensional)